 Undergraduates apply for PELP online directly with the Office of the University Registrar.
 Graduate students apply through their Graduate Program Staff Coordinator and should allow additional processing time in order to obtain Graduate Adviser and Graduate Studies approval.
 Professional students apply through their professional school.

 Completed applications for PELP may be filed as late as the 10th day of instruction during the quarter for which the student is requesting a leave.
-However, approved applications submitted after the first day of instruction will result in a partial refund of fees paid or retraction of unpaid fees, in accordance with the Schedule of Refunds.
-The effective refund date is the date the PELP is submitted to the Office of the University Registrar and it is presumed that no university services will be provided after that date.
+However, approved applications submitted after the first day of instruction result in a partial refund of fees paid or retraction of unpaid fees, in accordance with the Schedule of Refunds.
+The effective refund date is the date the PELP is submitted to the Office of the University Registrar and it is presumed that no university services are be provided after that date.